namad/source-foundation-docs/cli-color-generator.md

 {% include code-block-end.html %}

 ### Typography
 Overall typography scale is set with `typeScale` parameter.
+There are [three pre-calculated](https://github.com/namad/source-tokens/tree/main/tokens/typography) typography scales where values are rounded to the nearest integer that is even to four.
+This way text fits into 4px grid

 {% include code-block-start.html class="min-w-[342px]" caption="./source.config.json" %}
 ```js